-- 7. The washing area must be equipped with (minimum criteria): - 5 Individual boxes with power washer (box: 3.5 m x 3.5 m); - 15 Individual boxes without power washer (box: 3.5 m x 3.5 m); - 20 Approved waterproof electrical power points; - 20 Water taps. - 8.
+- 7. The washing area must be equipped with (minimum criteria): - 15 Individual boxes without power washer (box: 3.5 m x 3.5 m); - 15 Approved waterproof electrical power points; - 15 Water taps. - 8.
 The washing area must be fully operational as of Friday morning.

-47.3.10 Area for the Autograph Session
+3.9 Area for the Autograph Session

 - 1. The organiser must provide an area for the autograph session. - 2.
-The area must be available and ready for the time period scheduled for the autograph session. - 3.
-The area for the autograph session can be in a permanent (building) or temporary location. - 4.
-The area for the autograph session must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 5.
+The area must be available and ready for the time period scheduled for the autograph session. - The area for the autograph session can be in a permanent (building) or temporary location. - The area for the autograph session must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 5.
 The area for the autograph session must provide sufficient room and proper security for the people who will be within the confines of this area. - 6.
 The area for the autograph session should be equipped with (minimum criteria): - Markers, ballpoints, etc.; - Sufficient tables and chairs for the numbers of rider and passengers who are invited. - 7.
-The area for the autograph session must be well indicated and accessible to the fans who wish to meet with the riders and passengers. - 8.
-The organiser must appoint a person, fluent in English, and the necessary security staff to guarantee the smooth running of the autograph session.
+The area for the autograph session must be well indicated and accessible to the fans who wish to meet with the riders and passengers. - The organiser must appoint a person, fluent in English, and the necessary security staff to guarantee the smooth running of the autograph session.

-47.4 COURSE
+4. COURSE

 - 1. A Motocross course can be permanent or temporary. - 2.
-The materials used on the course should be natural (sand, dirt, etc.). - The composition and preparation of the surface of the course must be of a type which can be maintained easily, capable of retaining water, and giving good traction. - 4.
-The layout of the course must be initially designed with the participants (riders, officials, etc.) and spectator's safety in mind. - 5.
-The course should be designed and prepared so as to restrict the average speed to a maximum of 65 km/h (the average calculated for one complete race). - 6.
-The use of concrete or paved surfaces on the course is forbidden. - 7.
-Low earth banking may be used to create several racing lines through the corners in the free practice sessions. - 8.
-The course cannot be divided by an obstacle.
+The materials used on the course should be natural (sand, dirt, etc.). - The composition and preparation of the surface of the course must be of a type which can be maintained easily, capable of retaining water, and giving good traction. - The layout of the course must be initially designed with the participants (riders, officials, etc.) and spectator's safety in mind. - The course should be designed and prepared so as to restrict the average speed to a maximum of 65 km/h (the average calculated for one complete race). - 6.
+The use of concrete or paved surfaces on the course is forbidden. - Low earth banking may be used to create several racing lines through the corners in the free practice sessions. - The course cannot be divided by an obstacle.
 However, obstacles (jumps) can be used to create double racing line sections through the corners or through winding parts of the course. - 9.
 The course must not cross a section of deep water and must not be too rocky or stony.
 Special attention must be given to the removal of stones at all times. - 10.
-Adequate circuit drainage must be installed to allow racing under all weather conditions.
+Adequate circuit drainage must be installed to allow racing under all weather conditions. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.